sebastianbuettrich/5G/5G_sources.md

 https://ntp.niehs.nih.gov/ntp/about_ntp/trpanel/2018/march/roster_20180328_508.pdf
 https://ntp.niehs.nih.gov/ntp/about_ntp/trpanel/2018/march/actions20180328_508.pdf

-Analyses of temporal and spatial patterns of glioblastoma multiforme and other brain cancer subtypes in relation to mobile phones using synthetic counterfactuals
-Frank de Vocht
+**Analyses of temporal and spatial patterns of glioblastoma multiforme and other brain cancer subtypes in relation to mobile phones using synthetic counterfactuals** Frank de Vocht https://doi.org/10.1016/j.envres.2018.10.011 **Highlights
-https://doi.org/10.1016/j.envres.2018.10.011
-**Highlights
 \- English 1985-2014 brain cancer subtype rates were compared to counterfactual trends.
 \- Excess GBM increases were found in the frontal and temporal lobes, and cerebellum.
 \- Mobile phone use was unlikely to have been an important putative factor.
-\- No evidence of an effect of mobile phone use on acoustic neuroma and meningioma.
+\- No evidence of an effect of mobile phone use on acoustic neuroma and meningioma.**

-**
+**Effect of 900-, 1800-, and 2100-MHz radiofrequency radiation on DNA and oxidative stress in brain** Mehmet Esref Alkis, Hakki Murat Bilgin, Veysi Akpolat, Suleyman Dasdag, Korkut Yegin, Mehmet Cihan Yavas & Mehmet Zulkuf Akdag (2019) Effect of 900-, 1800-, and 2100-MHz radiofrequency radiation on DNA and oxidative stress in brain, Electromagnetic Biology and Medicine, 38:1, 32-47, DOI: 10.1080/15368378.2019.1567526
+**Results of the study showed that DNA damage and oxidative stress indicators were found higher in the RFR exposure groups than in the sham-control group.
+In conclusion, 900-, 1800-, and 2100-MHz RFR emitted from mobile phones may cause oxidative damage, induce increase in lipid peroxidation, and increase oxidative DNA damage formation in the frontal lobe of the rat brain tissues.
+Furthermore, 2100-MHz RFR may cause formation of DNA single-strand breaks.**

+**Microwave Irradiation Affects Gene Expression in Plants**
+ A. Vian, D. Roux, S. Girard, P. Bonnet, F. Paladian, E. Davies & G. Ledoigt (2006) Microwave Irradiation Affects Gene Expression in Plants, Plant Signaling & Behavior, 1:2, 67-69, DOI: 10.4161/psb.1.2.2434

+**Review: Weak radiofrequency radiation exposure from mobile phone radiation on plants** Malka N. Halgamuge (2017) Review: Weak radiofrequency radiation exposure from mobile phone radiation on plants, Electromagnetic Biology and Medicine, 36:2, 213-235, DOI: 10.1080/15368378.2016.1220389

+**Plants Respond to GSM-Like Radiations**
+Alain Vian, Catherine Faure, Sébastien Girard, Eric Davies, Francis Hallé, Pierre Bonnet, Gérard Ledoigt & Françoise Paladian (2007) Plants Respond to GSM-Like Radiations, Plant Signaling & Behavior, 2:6, 522-524, DOI: 10.4161/psb.2.6.4657

 # 3. Various links, reports, commentaries, keywords